raagan-u/docs/docs/developers/sdk/react/Quickstart.md

 This is because the `GardenProvider` actively polls the transaction status and uses our Gasless API to submit the transaction on-chain to complete the swap.
 For API integrations, you can customize how you interact with the required API endpoints to manage transaction polling and submission.
 :::

+To include affiliate fees in your flow, refer to the implementation [here](../../AffiliateFee.md#react).